Zhi-Li-SRS/HiMReg/README.md

-# HiMReg: Hierarchical Medical Image Registration Framework
+# HiMReg: Hierarchical Multimodal Image Registration Framework

 HiMReg is a cross domain hierarchical multimodal registration framework with CUDA.
 It is specifically designed for co-registration for H&E and SRS, then align with MALDI for the metabolic and lipidomic correlation analysis.